BigPapaBear2217/MT-Mechanic-InstallGuide/IntallationGuide.md

     end
 end
 ```
-- Go in qb-core/client/functions.lua and replace the QBCore.Functions.SetVehicleProperties() with this:
+- Go on line 567(default) and change the QBCore.Functions.SetVehicleProperties(vehicle) with this:

 ```
 function QBCore.Functions.SetVehicleProperties(vehicle, props)